 |IT manager||$60,651 – 117,276|

-You will find Toronto as having the most growth and highest paying jobs as well as Montreal with its French Culture or Vancouver with its great climate all year long, Its a varied choice to say the least and maybe a smaller city would suit you better, it’s up to you after all.
+You will find Toronto as having the most growth and highest paying jobs as well as Montreal with its French Culture or Vancouver with its great climate all year long, It is a varied choice to say the least, and maybe a smaller city would suit you better, it’s up to you after all.